-In my 15 years raising Labs have heard a lot of conflicting information about scientific studies surrounding joint health In Labrador Retrievers.
-In addition to the science, there are quite a few opinions on the internet of people giving their two cents with no real science to back up their opinions.
+In my 15 years raising Labs I have heard a lot of conflicting information about scientific studies surrounding glucosamine and chondroitin for Labrador joint health.
+In addition to the science, there are quite a few opinions on the internet of people giving their two cents.
+Often, these opinions come with no real science to back up their opinions.
 I’ve taken a few months reading everything I could and have this conclusion for you.
 It comes in a few parts.

 The questions I will address are: